-But in windows 8.1 the option “Forget this network” is disabled so its hard to remove the WiFi network profile in beginning but it is not that hard we couldn’t.
-In this I”ll explain a best way to remove the WiFi network profile using the command prompt.
+But in windows 8.1 the option “Forget this network” is removed so now it’s hard to find the option and remove the WiFi network profile for end users.
+In this I”ll explain the best way to remove the WiFi network profile using the command prompt.

-Simply Press Windows+R >>> Type cmd >> Press Enter
+- Simply Press Windows+R >>> Type cmd >> Press Enter

-2. Type netsh wlan show profiles press enter.
+- Type>netsh wlan show profiles press enter.

-It will show you all profiles.
+- It will show you all network profiles.

-netsh wlan delete profile name="profile name".
+netsh wlan delete profile name="profile name"

-netsh wlan delete profile name="swisscom".
+netsh wlan delete profile name="MyWiFi"